Diabetes and menopause

 Menopause and type 2 diabetes

 From late 30s onwards women make less of the hormones oestrogen and progesterone.
 These hormones regulate our periods.
 They also affect how cells respond to insulin, the hormone that moves glucose (sugar) from our bloodstream into our cells.
+These unpredictable fluctuations in our blood sugars, make it more tricky to keep diabetes under control.

 An article in the official journal of the North American Menopause Society, reported on results of a study that looked at 124,300 post-menopausal women and reported a higher risk of women developing type 2 diabetes if: